Peyote seeds germination

 To get the best results and for your conveniance, we propose now a germination kit, click on the link and learn more!

 Soil: I got the best result by using ordinary humus or good quality peat moss in the beginning, we need ground that won't dry too quickly.
 After a few month I add sand, limestone and pumice.
 Soil must be kept very humid (80-90%) - Remove all leaves or wood from the soil, for better results you can put the soil in the microwave for 1 or 2 minutes, then put it inside a small pot and water it.
 It must be watered for at least 5mn, then just put the lophophora seeds on top of the ground, do not bury them and spray water to humidify a last time then put in a plastic bag or cover the pot with plastic foil but the best is our germination kit, because our special little container is really sealed so the humidity level will be at its best.
-After a few minutes mists should appear, if it doesnt appear humidity is not enough so just spray again.
+After a few minutes mist should appear, if it doesnt appear humidity is not enough so just spray again.
 You are done when mist appears.

 Humidity: I wet the soil very much and then I put a plastic over the pot or inside a sandwich plastic bag that can be sealed.
 Keep in mind that humidity is the most important factor at the first stage of the process.
 Humidity level must me 80-90% minimum so we recommend the use of our small sealable container.

-Temperature: 25-30 degrees celsius and cooler at night time, the purpose is to get the same condition as they get when they are in the desert, a real thermal shock is required to get the best results.
+Temperature: 20-25 degrees celsius, 70-75 fahrenheit, and cooler temperature at night time, the purpose is to get the same condition as they get when they are in the desert, a real thermal shock is required to get the best results.